Better Bioavailability — Why CBD Absorption Matters

 Many companies claim that their CBD products have the best bioavailability, and that can be important.
 However, many of these claims aren’t supported by concrete evidence.
 If you see a company claiming to have the “most bioavailable” CBD distillate, ask them for the proof!

-Even though bioavailability is primarily related to the route of administration, it’s equally if not more important to choose a CBD product that is produced in the purest and safest form.
+Even though bioavailability is primarily related to the route of administration, it’s equally if not more important to choose a CBD product that is produced in the purest form.
 A quality, consistent and compliant CBD ingredient plays a big role when it comes to product effectiveness.

 Keith Aqua, MD, is the Co-Founder of the Institute for Women’s Health and Body and the Co-Founder of Visions Clinical Research.
 He is board certified in obstetrics and gynecology.
 Dr. Aqua is also a Certified Physician Investigator and has been a Principal Investigator in over 300 trials.
 Earlier this year, Dr. Aqua joined Mile High Labs as Chief Medical Officer where he is applying his experience to the research of CBD’s effects and benefits.